moj-analytical-services/user-guidance/source/documentation/airflow.md

 #### `requirements.txt`

-The `requirements.txt` file contains a list of Python packages to install that are required by your pipeline.
+The `requirements.txt` file contains a list of Python packages to install that are required by your code.
 You can find out more in the [pip guidance](https://pip.readthedocs.io/en/1.1/requirements.html).

 To capture the requirements of your project, run the following command in a terminal: